The Auslan Corpus annotation files

 Value-adding the movies in the archive with annotations is time consuming and expensive.
 These annotation files are not publicly available but will be made to fellow researchers on requests on a data-sharing and data-enrichment basis (i.e., access to existing annotation files will be granted on condition that enriched annotation files are returned to the corpus).
 Research collaboration is also encouraged.

-Click here for a copy of the guidelines that apply to the annotation of the Auslan Corpus generally.
+Click here for a copy of the guidelines used to create the annotations for the Auslan Corpus as it now exists.
+(Last updated November 2024.)